 Africa safaris are the things of bucket-list dreams and are beautiful experiences to share with your children.
 Our extremely diverse continent and its landscape is an enormous outdoor classroom that provides opportunities for unique developmental, cultural and educational benefits as well as the opportunity to gain a true appreciation for the value of wildlife and the environment up close that you and your children will savour for a lifetime.

 An incredible, fun-filled & never-to-be-forgotten experience awaits you and your children in Africa and we have the expert knowledge and understanding to ensure that you and your children’s expectations of Africa are met and exceeded.
-The experience and African Family Safari will vary by destination, the activities you want to pursue, as well as the nature and desires of every family member but there are a few general recommendations we can make for an unforgettable family-friendly safari.
+The experience and safari will vary by destination, the activities you want to pursue, as well as the nature and desires of every family member but there are a few general recommendations we can make for an unforgettable family-friendly safari.

-First off, it is important to know that most lodges have a minimum age requirement and this may influence your African Family Safari – this is typically between 8 and 12 and even in some cases 16.
+First off, it is important to know that most lodges have a minimum age requirement and this may influence your plans – this is typically between 8 and 12 and even in some cases 16.
 Most of the lodges that do allow children younger than this won’t allow them on game drives, both for safety and disruption reasons, unless you book a private game vehicle.
 And we don’t want the little ones to be left out, so it’s important to know which lodges cater specifically for your children’s ages.

 From Sabi Sabi Bush Lodge in the enchanting Sabi Sands Game Reserve in South Africa to Sanctuary Chief’s Camp in the labyrinth that is the Okavango Delta in Botswana, we know who would love to have you and your kids stay with them.